oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-lifecycle/scaling.md

 #### Supported Autoscaling Controllers
 While continuing to support automatic scaling of WebLogic clusters with the WebLogic Diagnostic Framework (WLDF) and Prometheus, Operator 4.0 now supports the [Kubernetes Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 ##### Kubernetes Horizontal Pod Autoscalar (HPA)
-Automatic scaling of an individual WebLogic cluster, by the Kubernetes Horizontal Pod Autoscalar, is now supported since the Cluster custom resource has enabled the `/scale` subresource.
-In order to scale based on "resource metrics" (like CPU, memory, or any custom metrics), an implementation of the `Metrics API` must be deployed to the Kubernetes cluster.
-One such implementation of the `Metrics API` is the [Kubernetes Metrics Server](https://kubernetes-sigs.github.io/metrics-server/).
+Automatic scaling of an individual WebLogic cluster, by the Kubernetes Horizontal Pod Autoscalar, is now supported since the Cluster custom resource has enabled the Kubernetes [/scale subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource/).
+Autoscaling based on resource metrics requires the installation of the [Kubernetes Metrics Server](https://kubernetes-sigs.github.io/metrics-server/) or another implementation of the resource metrics API.
 Prometheus offers the [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter), which implements the Kubernetes resource metrics, custom metrics, and external metrics APIs and is also suitable for use with the Horizontal Pod Autoscaler.

 The following step-by-step example illustrates how to configure and run an HPA to scale a WebLogic cluster, `cluster-1`, based on the `cpu utilization` resource metric: